 Each individual selected for the Harvey Fellowship is awarded an initial stipend of $16,000.
 Fellows are free to use their stipends for legitimate educational expenses which further their vocational goals including tuition, living expenses, research tools or travel, studio space, professional conferences, and interview travel.
 The number of Fellowships awarded each year (both new and renewal) varies according to available funds of the Mustard Seed Foundation.

 Stipends may be renewed for up to two additional years.
 Funding may be provided for a total of two years for most master’s programs and a total of three years for law and doctoral programs.
 Stipend payments beyond the first year are contingent upon the Fellow’s good academic standing, reaffirmation of the statement of faith and vocational goal as articulated in the student’s application, timely attendance at a Summer Institute, the approval of Mustard Seed Foundation, and funds available to the Foundation.

 Expectations of individuals chosen to be Harvey Fellows include the following:

 A significant component of the Harvey Fellows Program is a Summer Institute where Fellows meet to explore together the integration of faith, learning, and vocation.
 Typically held in Washington, DC in June, the Institute offers a unique opportunity to build networks for future interaction and encouragement.
 Participants learn from the examples of outstanding individuals who are committed to Jesus Christ and to a life of serving Him through strategic vocations.

 New Fellows are expected to attend the Summer Institute as soon as one is offered (Institutes are held every-other year).
 Funding is contingent upon attendance at an Institute.
 The Mustard Seed Foundation pays program costs for the Institute.
 Fellows are responsible for transportation to and from the Institute and are required to stay for the duration.
 All Fellows are expected to participate in one Summer Institute.
-The next Summer Institute will be in June, 2018.
+The next Summer Institute will be June 20-24, 2021.